 - How to chose an Undertaker and Directory of Independent Undertakers

-If someone dies at home:
+What to do if someone dies at home:

 Call the family doctor and nearest relative immediately.
 If the death was expected, the doctor will give you a medical certificate showing the cause of death.
 They’ll also give you a formal notice saying they’ve signed the medical certificate and telling you how to register the death.
 If the person is to be cremated, you’ll need two certificates signed by different doctors.
 The Funeral Director will often arrange the second one.

-If someone dies in hospital:
+What to do if someone dies in hospital: